-The linkage design improved parallelism of the crop divider base regardless of machine height.
+The linkage design improves parallelism of the crop divider base regardless of machine height.
 This also enhances the operation of the optional floating crop dividers with less pressure variations and fewer adjustments required.

 There is significant improvement on the tilt adjustment with better use of the hydraulic cylinder travel for a more precise control.